capcodigital/learner-hub/.github/pull_request_template.md

 ## WIP

+Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).

 *PRs that should not be reviewed should be marked as a WIP.
-When the checkbox is unmarked, the reviewer can assume the PR is ready for review.*

-- [] This PR is currently a work-in-progress
+- [] This PR is currently a work-in-progress.
+- [] This PR is ready for review.

 ## Checklist

-Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).

-- [ ] My PR includes unit or integration tests for *all* changed/updated/fixed behaviors.
+- [] My PR includes unit or integration tests for *all* changed/updated/fixed behaviors.
-- [ ] All existing and new tests are passing.
+- [] All existing and new tests are passing.
-- [ ] My PR meets the acceptance criteria as outlined by my ticket.
+- [] My PR meets the acceptance criteria as outlined by my ticket.
-- [ ] I updated/added relevant documentation and comments (docs start with `///` and comments with `//`).
+- [] I updated/added relevant documentation and comments (docs start with `///` and comments with `//`).
-- [ ] The analyzer (`flutter analyze`) does not report any problems on my PR.
+- [] The analyzer (`flutter analyze`) does not report any problems on my PR.

 ## Screenshots